 The Card of the Day: The Nine of Cups (Reversed)

-I love Rosalind Russell's 1958 performance as "Auntie Mame."
-Anyone in a depressed or discouraged mood about life should watch it!
-She "gets it" when she exclaims: “Life is a banquet and most poor suckers are starving to death!”
+This Nine of Cups always reminds me of Rosalind Russell's 1958 performance as "Auntie Mame."
+Anyone in a depressed or discouraged mood about life should watch it.
+Auntie Mame gets it when she exclaims: “Life is a banquet and most poor suckers are starving to death!”

-When the Nine of Cups appears reversed, it still indicates you should enjoy the good things in life, but warns against excess.
-Even good things, when enjoyed excessively, can lead to feeling out of control.
+When the Nine of Cups appears reversed, it still indicates you should enjoy the good things in life but warns of excess.
+Even beneficial things, when done excessively, can lead to imbalance.
 This card also calls your attention to other excesses in your life.
-Perhaps you need to monitor if you worry excessively, or change a behavior that seems to be chronically repeated, or "too much.".
-The Delphic Oracle had two saying above the temple: "Know Thyself," and "Nothing in Excess."
-It was believed that if people followed these two tenants, they would be blessed with happy and balanced lives.
+Perhaps you need to monitor if you worry excessively or change a behavior that you engage in too much.
+The Delphic Oracle had two famous sayings above the temple: "Know Thyself," and "Nothing in Excess."
+It was believed that if people followed these two tenants, they would be blessed with balanced and fulfilling lives.

 Sometimes the "excess" in question isn't looked upon by others as a vice.
 For example; someone who works excessively is often admired by others, even if it isn't good for their personal health or balance.
 Look upon your life from high above, and with the perspective of an eagle.
 What behavior is taking up most of your time?
 What other aspects of your life are you neglecting?
 Are you using an excess to avoid something that scares you?
 Take back control and choose balance.
 Other cards in the reading may reveal what is being done too much at this time.